Special Transition and Extraordinary Phase on the Surface of a Two-Dimensional Quantum Heisenberg Antiferromagnet: Introduction

-Motivated by the numerical discovery of nonordinary transitions in (2+1)D O(3) models \cite{Zhang2017, Ding2018, Weber2018, Zhu2021}, a recent theoretical work \cite{Metlitski2020} proposed that the spin fluctuations on the surface can be marginally irrelevant for $2\leq N\leq N_{c}$ due to its coupling to the bulk critical state, which suppresses the spin fluctuations on the surface.
-Nevertheless, the spin correlations on the surface decay logarithmically, $C_{\parallel}(r)\propto [\log (r/r_{0})]^{-q_{\parallel}}$.
-Therefore, this is called an extraordinary-log phase on the surface.
+Motivated by the numerical evidence of a nonordinary transition in the (2+1)D O(3) models, a recent theoretical work \cite{Metlitski2022, Padayasi2022} proposed that the spin fluctuations on the surface is marginally irrelevant for $2\leq N\leq N_{c}<\infty$ due to its coupling to the bulk critical state.
+The spin correlation on the surface is predicted to decay logarithmically, $C_{\parallel}(r)\propto [\log (r/r_{0})]^{-q_{\parallel}}$.
+Therefore, such surface critical behavior is dubbed the extraordinary-log phase.

-Guided by this proposal, the surface criticality of the 3D classical O(2) and O(3) models were revisited recently \cite{ParisenToldin2021, Hu2021}.
-The spin correlations in the extraordinary phases of both models are found to decay logarithmically, which is consistent with the extraordinary-log phase.
-Moreover, the anomalous dimension of the antiferromagnetic order at the special transition of the O(3) model is numerically close to that found at the nonordinary transition of the Heisenberg models with dangling spins \cite{ParisenToldin2021}.
+Guided by this proposal, the surface criticality of the 3D classical O(2) and O(3) models have been numerically revisited recently \cite{ParisenToldin2021, ParisenToldin2022, Hu2021}.
+It is found that increasing the surface coupling strength leads to a special transition from the ordinary phase to an extraordinary phase in both models, and the spin correlation in the extraordinary phase decays logarithmically, which is consistent with the postulated extraordinary-log phase.
+The anomalous dimension of the magnetic order at the special transition of the O(3) model is numerically close to that in the (2+1)D quantum Heisenberg models with dangling spins \cite{ParisenToldin2021}.

+In a different theoretical approach \cite{Jian2021}, a spin-1/2 Heisenberg chain coupled to the ordinary surface of a (2+1)D O(3) QCP was studied with the non-Abelian bosonization and the RG analysis.
+It is shown that the Luttinger liquid phase of the spin chain is destabilized by its coupling to the bulk and gives the possibility of either an AF order or a valence bond solid (VBS) order, and there is a direct surface transition in between.
+The nonordinary surface critical state found in numerical simulations \cite{Zhang2017, Ding2018, Weber2018, Zhu2021} was argued to correspond to the AF phase with a vanishingly small order parameter.